timiskhakov/timiskhakov.github.io/_posts/2024-08-01-sparse-sets-and-where-to-find-them.md

 The bit array works well until we need to perform two operations: iteration and clearing.
 In both cases, the time is linear relative to the number of elements in the array.
 If the array is sparsely populated, meaning it has large gaps between set bits, we would spend quite a while going over unset bits that aren't very interesting to us.

-Let’s try to represent it differently as a packed array of integers instead.
+Let's try to represent it differently as a packed array of integers instead.
 In our example, we pack the bit array, replacing `1`s with the actual indexes, and can call it `dense`.
 By doing so, we go from an array containing 8 bits to an array containing 4 integers:

 {:refdef: style="text-align: center;"}
 ![Dense](/assets/images/dense.png)